srijan-paul/vyse/src/lang-basics/variables.md

 ```

 At this point, you might be wondering why bother with global variables at all since
 they're nearly the same as locals.
-To answer this, We will explore global variables
+To answer this, we will explore global variables
 further in a later section.